Abban/packman/README.md

 Minimal project module manager

+**This software is in beta.
+The structure of the json is likely to change on the way to v1**

 ## Installation
 1. Stick the ``packman`` file, ``packman.json`` file and ``packlib`` folder into your project root.
 You might need to chmod ``packman`` to 777.
 2. Edit ``packman.json`` to include any modules you want to install.